Tips for L&D pros developing Sales Leadership Training

-Sales Teams can be some of the most challenging for Learning and Development to effectively support through skills development and Sales Training.
+Sales Teams can be some of the most challenging for Learning and Development to effectively support through skills development and Sales Leadership Training.

 The Sales Team is under pressure to perform, every month, month on month.
 They tend to be very target driven and skills development can feel pretty low down the priority list.
 And yet, in the time of Covid19, they are one of the teams that will, in all likelihood, need more support.
-What are the best approaches to achieving this Sales Training in a practical way that will hit home with these very driven leaders?
+What are the best approaches to achieving this Sales Leadership Training in a practical way that will hit home with these very driven leaders?

 As a reminder, high performing companies start with the end in mind, (Emerald World Index, 2020, Formally Towards Maturity).
 So focus on the business goals at this disruptive time when talking to Sales Leaders about Sales Training.
 And if we ever doubted the significance of online learning, current events have certainly overturned that!
 For those of you with LPi membership, take a peak at Clive Shepherd’s recent blog.